 Regardless of what the law requires, motorcyclists of any age should wear a helmet at all times.
 One study found that helmets are 37 percent effective when it comes to saving lives in motorcycle accidents.
 In other words, you can reduce your risk of suffering a fatal injury in a motorcycle crash by more than one-third if you wear a helmet.

-Wind, bugs, and debris can whip past a biker?s face at very high speeds and impair his or her vision, which can lead to a catastrophic accident.
-For this reason, Florida motorcycle eye protection law on motorcycle requires that all motorcycle operators and passengers wear eye protection at all times.
+Wind, bugs, and debris can whip past a biker’s face at very high speeds and impair his or her vision, which can lead to a catastrophic accident.
+For this reason, Florida motorcycle eye protection law on motorcycles requires that all motorcycle operators and passengers wear eye protection at all times.
 The type of eye protection which a biker chooses to wear may include:

 All motorcycles in Florida must be equipped with one working headlight.
 This requirement is an important one.
 It not only allows motorcyclists to see the road ahead of them, but it also alerts other drivers to their presence.
 The laws on nighttime use of the headlight for bikers is the same as it is for other drivers.
 The light must remain on at all times when the motorcycle’s motor is running.
 Low and high beams can be used.